Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

 Warnings are an important tool that is not technically misconduct.
 They are an important tool to set a message to everyone watching the game on what is acceptable.
-If you give a warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).
+No one should be surprised when you give a caution - esspecially in situations that referees enforce differently.
+If you give a public warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).

 Things to avoid saying:
-- If you do X, I will do Y. (Don't tie yourself.)
+- If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
+Don't tie yourself.)
 - This is your only warning.
 (Don't tie yourself.)

 Things to say: